noaione/yuusha-shoukan-ln/sources/v07/chapter7.md

 In the first place, due to Isis-san’s magic power of death, it would be difficult for us to collect items that appeared in scenes depicting a city.
 So, we would inevitably collect items that were depicted in scenes around nature, such as lakes, mountains, forests and so on.
-And thsi time, the item Isis-san picked was at a lake where the protagonist and the heroine went on a date in the novel...
+And this time, the item Isis-san picked was at a lake where the protagonist and the heroine went on a date in the novel...
 That scene had described how they found beautiful stones and admired blooming flowers, so it seems just right.